 I have my kids at this school and had an excellent experience with the 3rd grade teacher.
 She really care about the kids and their education.
 Mrs. Williams was strict but the kids learn my child has odd and with the help of her teacher she had excellent grades.
 Mrs. Williams always kept me inform of all my kids work she was the first teacher that call me to tell me that my daughter was doing good.
 Normally I used to get phone calls to let me know that my child did something bad. is good to have someone that cares about your child in the school system.

 Columbia Elementary School is a public middle school in Palm Bay.
 The principal of Columbia Elementary School is MS. PAMELA BLOUNT and can be contacted at Blount.Pamela@Brevardschools.org.
-615 students attend Columbia Elementary School and are mostly Multiracial; White, non-Hispanic; and Black, non-Hispanic.
-9% of the Columbia Elementary School students are "limited in English proficiency."
+615 children attend Columbia Elementary School and identify primarily as Multiracial; White, non-Hispanic; and Black, non-Hispanic.
+9% of the Columbia Elementary School students have "limited English proficiency."
 74% of the 615 students here get reduced lunch prices.
-The student to teacher ratio at Columbia Elementary School is 13:1.
+The ratio of students to teachers at Columbia Elementary School is 13:1.
 Southwest Middle School is one of the nearest middle schools.

 - Computer arts